VM insights guest health (preview)

 Enable virtual machine health

-See Enable Azure Monitor for VMs guest health (preview) for details on enabling the guest health feature and onboarding virtual machines.
+See Enable VM insights guest health (preview) for details on enabling the guest health feature and onboarding virtual machines.

 There is no direct cost for the guest health feature, but there is a cost for ingestion and storage of health state data in the Log Analytics workspace.
 All data is stored in the HealthStateChangeEvent table.
 See Manage usage and costs with Azure Monitor Logs for details on pricing models and costs.